mrzeappleGit/fake-leave/README.md

 # FakeLeave Plugin

 ## Overview
 **FakeLeave** is a Minecraft plugin designed to allow players to fake their leave and rejoin events.
 This plugin broadcasts custom messages when a player "leaves" or "joins," making them invisible and changing their game mode as configured.
-Perfect for servers that want to prank or test visibility features for players.
+Perfect for servers that want to administrators trying to catch bad actors in the act.

 ## Features
 - Broadcasts fake leave and join messages to all players.